TheAcharya/MarkerData-Website/docs/User Guide/General.md

 Select the `Open macOS Notification Settings` link to open macOS Notification Settings.
 Navigate to **Marker Data** to manage notification settings.

+!!!info Info
+**Marker Data** will only show up in the macOS Notification Settings solely after the initial prompting attempt.
+If **Marker Data** is the focused application, notifications won’t make a sound or appear on the screen.
+!!!

 <hr>

 ## Roles